hinsonan/hinsonan.github.io/_posts/2025-9-01-the-dark-arts-binding-c-to-python.md

 %template(pairdi) std::pair<double,int>;
 ```

-Those last two lines you have to define these templates for all the possible scenarios and it can be a pain to upkeep.
+Those last two lines show that you have to define these templates for all the possible scenarios and it can be a pain to upkeep.
 If you forget one then you are out of luck.
 Let's move on to some better options for most people.

 # Conquering the Dark Arts